What were you like as an INFJ child?

 INFJs are drawn to sadness.

 This might sound perplexing to other personality types, but INFJs find sadness beautiful.
 It’s very difficult to describe to others who don’t feel the same emotional depth that we feel.
 INFJs are compassionate people.
-We want to suffer together with the broken souls and help them alleviate their pain.
+We want to suffer together with broken souls and help them alleviate their pain.

 Understanding other people’s vulnerability makes me feel connected to the other person.
 This kind of explains why I love emotional ballads and movies since young.
 Due to our empathy (Fe) and creativity (Ni), we find it easy to write songs or words that speak to others.
 I do so by imagining myself as the person going through the emotional experience and write my song from the person’s perspective.